barionleg/cesium.wiki.gs/Fabric.md

 <a id="ProceduralTextures"></a>
 ### Procedural Textures

-Procedural texture materials procedurally compute patterns on the GPU and do not rely on external image files.
+Procedural texture materials procedurally compute patterns on the GPU so they do not rely on external image files.
 They represent both diffuse and alpha components.

 | Name | Screenshot | Description |
 |:-----|:-----------|:------------|